Lucas-Pardo/ARP-Assignment1/README.md

 ## Branch Info:

-- main: The main code presented as assignment.
+- **main**: The main code presented as assignment.
 Either one of the two working implementations present in the branches `exp` and `version2` could be chosen.
 Currently, we decided to merge branch `?` into main.
-- exp: In this version, the `watchdog` process is responsible for writing the status messages as well as stringent logging.
+- **exp**: In this version, the `watchdog` process is responsible for writing the status messages as well as stringent logging.
-- version2: In this version, the `master` process also performs `watchdog` duties.
+- **version2**: In this version, the `master` process also performs `watchdog` duties.
+All comms bw processes done with named pipes

+## Known Issues:
+Broken pipe issue

+## Brief Explanations about the processes
+- Master:
+	- Spawns the motor processes `motorx` and `motorz`
+	- Spawns the `inspection` console, which takes the pid's of the motor processes
+	- Spawns the `command` console
+	- Spawns the `watchdog` which takes the pid's of the inspection and command console processes
+	- Spawns the `world` process
+	- Performs `watchdog` duties
+	- Waits for the termination of the 'konsoles' and terminates the programs

+- Command Console:
+	- Creates the FIFOs corresponding to `motorx` and `motorz`
+	- Used to pass commands for controlling the speeds of the two motors or stopping them individually using the two defined fifos
+	- Logs the status messages (user inputs) and and any errors in the log file

+- Inspection Console:
+	-
+	-

+- MotorX:
+	-

+- MotorY:
+	-

+- World:
+	-